HallLab/clarite/README.md

 package.
 The user starts with raw data and alternates filtering (dark boxes) or summary steps (light boxes) until it is sufficiently “cleaned” and in a stage where analyses can be run.

 ![Image](https://github.com/RitchieLab/utility/blob/master/personal/ana/images/clariteworkflow.svg)

+## Questions

+If you have any questions not answered by the documentation, feel free to open an [Issue](https://github.com/HallLab/clarite/issues).

 ## Citing CLARITE